Written and first recorded by Gil Scott-Heron (1970).

 From the wiki: “‘The Revolution Will Not Be Televised’ is a song-poem written by Gil Scott-Heron.
 Scott-Heron first recorded it as a live performance for his 1970 album Small Talk at 125th and Lenox, on which he recited the lyrics, accompanied by congas and bongo drums.
 A re-recorded version, with a full band, was the B-side to Scott-Heron’s first single, ‘Home Is Where the Hatred Is’, in 1971 from his album Pieces of a Man.
 This version of ‘The Revolution Will Not Be Televised’ was also included on Scott-Heron’s compilation album, The Revolution Will Not Be Televised (1974).

 “Roy Clark’s 1972 song ‘The Lawrence Welk-Hee Haw Counter-Revolution Polka’ parodies Scott-Heron’s song in its title but answers its substance.
-Scott-Heron had accurately predicted that as part of the ‘revolution’, several TV shows popular with rural audiences (which he mentioned by name in the lyrics: Green Acres, The Beverly Hillbillies, Hooterville Junction [sic]) would no longer be relevant; indeed, all but one of them had been canceled by 1971 as part of a programming strategy known as the ‘rural purge’.
-Nevertheless, two such shows, the subjects of Clark’s response (but neither of which Scott-Heron mentioned), survived and thrived by entering into syndication, countering the revolution.”
+Scott-Heron had accurately predicted that as part of the ‘revolution’, several TV shows popular with rural audiences (which he mentioned by name in the lyrics: Green Acres, The Beverly Hillbillies, Hooterville Junction [sic]) would no longer be relevant; indeed, all but one of them had been canceled by 1971 as part of a CBS-TV programming strategy known as the ‘rural purge’ as the television networks (and advertising agencies) became more focused on viewer demographics, not overall ratings.
+Meanwhile, ABC-TV underwent its own purge, canceling the variety show series The Lawrence Welk Show.
+Welk’s show is the subject of of Clark’s response.
+While no longer distributed by a major TV network, it survived and thrived by entering into independent syndicated distribution, thereby ‘countering’ the ‘revolution’.”

 Gil Scott-Heron, “The Revolution Will Not Be Televised” B-side re-recording (1971):